 How Much Does a Kitchen Remodel Cost?

 In many homes, the kitchen is a hive of daily activity: Many homeowners and families spend a good chunk of their day there, cooking, eating, chatting, packing lunches, and so on.
 Out of necessity, kitchens also have long-wearing fixtures and finishes, so in the busyness of everyday life, it’s easy not to notice that a kitchen is slowly aging—until something cracks, breaks, or is suddenly so dingy that kitchen remodeling is necessary.
-A bright, fresh kitchen can make time spent in your home feel better, even if it’s a simple refresh.
-But how much does a kitchen remodel cost?
+A kitchen makeover, even if it’s a simple refresh, can make time spent at home feel better.
+But how much does the average kitchen remodel cost?

 Remodel vs. Renovation

-So what is the difference?
-This is a tricky question.
-The two terms are often used interchangeably by salespeople and contractors.
-Technically, a renovation is a project that returns a space to a new state: A renovation is a project that restores a space to look like new, cleaning up finishes, taking care of repairs, and sometimes replacing basic fixtures that have stopped functioning well.
-A remodel is a larger project that often includes replacing flooring, walls, and ceilings, and it can involve moving the plumbing and electrical connections in a room.
+What is the difference between a kitchen remodel and a kitchen renovation?
+The two terms are often used interchangeably by salespeople and contractors, though they are not the same.
+A renovation is a project that returns a space to a new state; it restores a space to look like new, cleaning up finishes, taking care of repairs, and sometimes replacing basic fixtures that have stopped functioning well.
+A remodel is a larger project that often includes replacing flooring, walls, and ceilings, and it can also involve moving the plumbing and electrical connections in a room.